London After Midnight (film): Loss of materials

 Despite all the mythology and excitement over the film, all indications are that it would be a disappointment if uncovered today.
 Both Everson and Bradley admit that the film was inferior to Browning's 1935 talkie remake THE MARK OF THE VAMPIRE that starred Bela Lugosi and Lionel Barrymore sharing the dual role played by Chaney.
 The critics of the time were likewise lukewarm, and even Chaney's performance got less than the usual enthusiastic reviews.
 The eerie Cedric Gibbons-Arnold Gillespie sets, and Chaney's stunning vampire make-up, make for intriguing still photographs, but these scenes account for only a small portion of the film, the rest of the footage being devoted to Polly Moran's comic relief, and talkie passages between detective Chaney and Walthall.
 Perhaps it is a film that is viewed with more reverence than it deserves simply because it is no longer available for study.

-It is reported by some that small fragments or the entire film itself exists in private collections.

 Theatrical poster

-In 2014, the only contemporary poster known to exist for the film was sold in Dallas, Texas to Metallica guitarist Kirk Hammett for $478,000, making it the second most valuable movie poster sold at public auction behind a Metropolis Poster sold for 1.2 Mio.
-The poster is in his displayed collection at the Royal Ontario Museum in Toronto.
-(The 1932 film The Mummy held the previous record for a poster's sale at public auction, selling for more than $453,000 in 1997.)
+In 2014, the only contemporary poster known to exist for the film was sold to Metallica guitarist Kirk Hammett, who bought it anonymously for $478,000.
+It was the most valuable poster ever sold at public auction until 2017, when a Dracula (1931) poster sold for $525,800.
+(A poster for The Mummy (1932) held the previous record, selling for $453,500 in 1997.)
+The poster was displayed in an exhibition of his collection at the Royal Ontario Museum in Toronto.